 Navratri Prasad consists of Puri, Halva, Chana, Coconut, and Banana.
 This is the standard Navratri prasad that is distributed across the country.

-Besides, people also distribute other treats among the poor and the needy.
+Besides, people also distribute other treats to the poor and the needy.
 Some distribute sweets, fruits, clothes, and even money to the needy.
 Navratri prasad has one aim and that is to spread brotherhood among the humans.

 Chanting Durga Mantras